lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/carbonnanotube.rst

 ..  container:: justify

     Then, create a LAMMPS input file, call is input.lammps, and type in it:

 ..  code-block:: lammps
     :caption: *to be copied in input.lammps*

     # Initialisation
     variable T equal 300

     units metal
     atom_style full
     boundary p p p
     pair_style airebo 2.5 1 1

 ..  container:: justify

-   The first difference with the previous tutorial (:ref:`graphene-label`) is the units: 'metal' instead of 'real', a choice that is imposed by the force field we are going to use (careful, the time is in pico second with 'metal' instead of femto second with 'real').
-The second difference is the pair_style.
-We use airebo, which is a reactive force field.
+    A difference with the previous tutorial (:ref:`graphene-label`) is the units: 'metal' instead of 'real', a choice that is imposed by the airebo force field.

+.. admonition:: About metal units
+    :class: info

+    With metal units, the time is in pico second, distance in Angstrom, and the energy in eV.

+..  container:: justify

     Then, let us import the LAMMPS data file, and set the
     pair_coeff:

 ..  code-block:: lammps
     :caption: *to be copied in input.lammps*

     # System definition
     read_data cnt.data
     pair_coeff * * CH.airebo C

 ..  container:: justify

     The CH.airebo file can be downloaded |download_CH.airebo|.
-   The rest of the script is very similar to the previous tutorial (:ref:`graphene-label`):
+    The rest of the script is very similar to the tutorial :ref:`graphene-label`:

 .. |download_CH.airebo| raw:: html

     <a href="../../../../inputs/2Dmaterials/carbonnanotube/CH.airebo" target="_blank">here</a>

 ..  code-block:: lammps
     :caption: *to be copied in input.lammps*

     # Simulation settings
     group gcar type 1
-   variable zmax equal bound(gcar,zmax)-0.5 variable zmin equal bound(gcar,zmin)+0.5 region rtop block INF INF INF INF ${zmax} INF region rbot block INF INF INF INF INF ${zmin}
+    variable zmax equal bound(gcar,zmax)-0.5
+    variable zmin equal bound(gcar,zmin)+0.5
+    region rtop block INF INF INF INF ${zmax} INF region rbot block INF INF INF INF INF ${zmin}
     region rmid block INF INF INF INF ${zmin} ${zmax}

     group gtop region rtop
     group gbot region rbot
     group gmid region rmid

-   velocity gmid create ${T} 48455 mom yes rot yes fix mynve all nve compute Tmid gmid temp fix myber gmid temp/berendsen ${T} ${T} 0.1 fix_modify myber temp Tmid
+    velocity gmid create ${T} 48455 mom yes rot yes fix mynve all nve
+    compute Tmid gmid temp
+    fix myber gmid temp/berendsen ${T} ${T} 0.1 fix_modify myber temp Tmid

 ..  container:: justify

-   For a change, let us impose a constant velocity to the atoms of one edge, while maintaining the other edge fix.
+    Let us impose a constant velocity deformation using the atoms of one edge, while maintaining the other edge fix.
 Do to so, one needs to cancel the forces (thus the acceleration) on the atoms of the edges using the setforce command, and set the value of the velocity along the z direction.

 Equilibration
 =============